The Best 10 Public Hospitals in Kenya

 This hospital has been in existence for more than 100 years.
 The hospital serves 10 counties in the western region.
 The main goal of JOOTRH is to provide curative, preventive, promotion, and rehabilitative health services.

-Currently, the hospital has a total of 880 staff: consisting of 492 regular staff, 107 from partners, 140 casual workers, and 141 outsourced services.
-The hospital offers students an opportunity to explore more about the world of medicine.
+The hospital has 880 staff: 492 regular staff, 107 from partners, 140 casual workers, and 141 outsourced services.
+The hospital offers students an opportunity to explore more about medicine.

 9. Coast Provincial General Hospital

-• Inpatient services include 10 general wards, 3 maternity wards, ICU/HDU, and one 12-bed private amenity wing soon to be opened
+• Inpatient services include 10 general wards, 3 maternity wards, ICU/HDU, and one 12-bed private amenity wing.

-• Outpatient services are Consultations, Basic- male and female, Specialized – Pediatric, Medical, and Surgical.
+• Outpatient consultations are basic and specialized consultations for males and females for pediatric, medical, and surgical services.
 Obstetrics/Gynecology, Ear Nose and Throat (ENT), Ophthalmology, Orthopedic, Psychiatry, Cardiothoracic, Oncology.

 10. Nyeri County Referral Hospital